seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Plead my successive title with your swords:
 I am his first-born son, that was the last
 That wore the imperial diadem of Rome;
-Then let my father’s honours live in me,
+Then let my father's honours live in me,
 Nor wrong mine age with this indignity.

 **BASSIANUS**
 Romans, friends, followers, favorers of my right,
-If ever Bassianus, Caesar’s son,
+If ever Bassianus, Caesar's son,
 Were gracious in the eyes of royal Rome,
 Keep then this passage to the Capitol
 And suffer not dishonour to approach